aaronkyle/social-development/context/social-policy/ifi-policy-repository/ifc/ehs-guidelines_mining_2007.md

 be established based on the prevailing land use and the proximity of noise receptors such as communities or community use areas.
 Recommended management strategies include:

 * Noise levels at the nearest sensitive receptor should meet the noise guidelines in the General EHS Guidelines;
-* Where necessary, noise emissions should be minimized and controlled through the application of techniques which may include: o Implementation of enclosure and cladding of processing plants o Installation of proper sound barriers and / or noise containments, with enclosures and curtains at or near the source equipment (e.g. crushers, grinders, and screens) o Installation of natural barriers at facility boundaries, such as vegetation curtains or soil berms o Optimization of internal-traffic routing, particularly to minimize vehicle reversing needs (reducing noise from reversing alarm) and to maximize distances to the closest sensitive receptors
+* Where necessary, noise emissions should be minimized and controlled through the application of techniques which may include:
+    - Implementation of enclosure and cladding of processing plants
+    - Installation of proper sound barriers and / or noise containments, with enclosures and curtains at or near the source equipment (e.g. crushers, grinders, and screens)
+    - Installation of natural barriers at facility boundaries, such as vegetation curtains or soil berms
+    - Optimization of internal-traffic routing, particularly to minimize vehicle reversing needs (reducing noise from reversing alarm) and to maximize distances to the closest sensitive receptors

 The most significant vibrations are usually associated with blasting activities; however vibrations may also be generated by many types of equipment.
 Mines should minimize significant sources of vibration, such as through adequate design of crusher foundations.
-For blasting-related emissions (e.g.

-vibration, airblast, overpressure, or fly rock), the following management practices are recommended:
+For blasting-related emissions (e.g. vibration, airblast, overpressure, or fly rock), the following management practices are recommended:

 * Mechanical ripping should be used, where possible, to avoid or minimize the use of explosives;
 * Use of specific blasting plans, correct charging procedures